vedal/show-and-tell/README.md

 _Note: The "MSCOCO c5" dataset contains five reference captions for every image in the MS COCO training, validation and testing datasets.
 "MSCOCO c40" contains 40 reference sentences for a randomly chosen 5,000 images from the MS COCO testing dataset[2]_.

-_Note2: We assume the "Vinyals" is the top score of Oriol Vinyals, the author of our main reference paper.
+_Note2: We assume the bottom score "OriolVinyals" is the top score of the first author of our main reference paper, Oriol Vinyals.
 It comes from the MSCOCO leaderboard at www.codalab.org, where we evaluated our scores._

 ### Discussion